lucas-tolotosilva/Car-Simulator/README.md

 # Car-Simulator
-This project is a car simulator to study the Unity fundamentals
+This project is a car simulator to study the Unity and C# Fundamentals

 <br>
 <span>💻 Technologies </span>